Home

 Structure and navigation¶

-The documentation is organized into four main areas, which together describe Kyokushin as a system, tradition, and training practice.
+The documentation is organized into five main areas.
+Together they describe Kyokushin as a tradition, training system, and technical practice.

 -